RafalBanaszak/ShrinkLog/README.md

    * build a docker image
    * build the ShrinkLog using docker image
    * build and execute the ExampleProject using docker image

-   You can check results of the ExampleProject.
+   You can check results of the ExampleProject:
-   1. Open and review the ExampleProject/main.c file.
+   * Open and review the ExampleProject/main.c file.
 The first section is an internal test - ignore it.
 The ShrinkLog demo is located in the second part.
-   1. Open the logRaw.txt file and examine its contents.
+   * Open the logRaw.txt file and examine its contents.
 This file contains encoded logs.
-   1. Open the logDecoded.txt file and examine its contents.
+   * Open the logDecoded.txt file and examine its contents.
 The demo logs can be found at the bottom of this file.

 # How ShrinkLog works?